render-engine/render-engine/docs/docs/contributing/environment_setup.md

 python -m venv .venv
 ```

-Once your virtual environment is create, you can activate it and install the requirements.
+Once your virtual environment is created, you can activate it and install the requirements.

 ```sh
 source .venv/bin/activate